Why You Should Know Your Social Media Risks

 Each coverage type has its limits of liability and will only pay out an established amount on covered losses, depending on the arrangement with your insurer.
 Umbrella coverage is an excess policy meant to supplement your other policies, which are called underlying insurance.

-If your underlying insurance policies don’t cover specific claims entirely, umbrella insurance covers the outstanding costs.
+If your underlying insurance policies don’t cover specific claims entirely, umbrella insurance or social media insurance covers the outstanding costs.
 It’s an affordable solution to a complicated problem.

 Understanding the details of what coverage your company needs can be a confusing process.
 Founder Shield specializes in knowing the risks your industry faces to make sure you have adequate protection.
 Feel free to reach out to us, and we’ll walk you through the process of finding the right policy for you.